emotion-js/emotion/CONTRIBUTING.md

 ## Building

-- Run `yarn build` in the root directory to build the modules and handle interlinking.
+- Run `yarn build` in the root directory to build the modules.
+(Required before publishing)
 - `yarn clean` will delete built resources.

 ## Documentation Website Development